savashn/ecewo-docs/src/content/docs/examples/environment-variables.md

 ### Manually

 Create a `.env` file in the root directory.
-Then, copy the `dotenv.c` and `dotenv.h` files from the [dotenv-c repository](https://github.com/Isty001/dotenv-c) and paste them into `vendors/` folder.
+Then, copy the [dotenv.c](https://github.com/Isty001/dotenv-c/blob/master/src/dotenv.c) and [dotenv.h](https://github.com/Isty001/dotenv-c/blob/master/src/dotenv.h) files from the repository and paste them into `vendors/` folder.
 Make sure `dotenv.c` is part of the CMake build configuration.

 ## Usage